Updated: June 6, 2024

 1. Sintra-Cascais Natural Park

 If you enjoy the great outdoors or want to move to Portugal with your family, you probably could not find a better spot than this astonishing natural park.
-Local traditions are still very much embraced here, and the food is excellent — try the travesseiros, a delightful dessert made of puff pastry with a filling of almond cream.
+Local traditions are still very much embraced here, and the food is excellent—try the travesseiros, a delightful dessert made of puff pastry with an almond cream filling.

 In terms of the best national parks in Portugal, there is only one.
-That’s because Peneda-Gerês National Park is the country’s only national park, while the rest of the parks in Portugal are considered natural parks.
+That’s because Peneda-Gerês National Park is the country’s only official national park, while most popular nature parks, such as the Sintra-Cascais Natural Park near Lisbon and the Arrábida Natural Park on the Setúbal peninsula south of Lisbon, are considered natural parks which offer nature lovers leisurely walking paths, diverse flora, and even natural pools.

 Situated in the north of Portugal, this park was established to protect and preserve the wildlife found there and its unique range of landscapes.
 A very picturesque national park in Portugal, its natural beauty truly is something to behold.
 You can meander along trails that extend through the park, where you can find extraordinary panoramic views of the surroundings, with interesting rock formations and ancient granaries built by early settlers.

-From countless waterfalls to the ruins of Vilarinho da Furnas, there are many attractions in Peneda-Gerês National Park.
-These ruins were submerged deliberately when filling a local reservoir, and they emerge during the dry season when the water recedes.
+From countless waterfalls to the ruins of Vilarinho da Furnas, two of the park’s notable sites, there are many attractions in Peneda-Gerês National Park.
+These ruins were submerged when filling a local reservoir, and they emerge during the dry season when the water recedes.

-There are also a few mountains here, and while the Gerês Mountains are inhospitable, they are fascinating to explore.
+There are also a few mountains here, and while the Gerês Mountains are barren, they are fascinating to explore.
 If you are looking for properties in Portugal where you can find a quiet spot, then Gerês and the surrounding area are excellent options to consider.
+If you are looking for some of the top locations for soaking up nature by foot, you can learn more in our The Best Hikes in Portugal article, and if you’re interested in living surrounded by mountain peaks, check out our Mountain Houses for Sale in Portugal article.

-This stupendous park is just waiting to be explored, with stunning landscapes and beautiful beaches which, thanks to the mild Portuguese climate, you can enjoy any time of the year.
+This stupendous park is just waiting to be explored.
+It has stunning landscapes and beautiful beaches, which, thanks to the mild Portuguese climate, can be enjoyed at any time of the year.

 4. Montesinho Natural Park

-Montesinho National Park is a biodiversity hotspot, and the trails weave their way up the mountain, from which you have excellent views of the beautiful scenery below.
-The Iberian wolf, lynx, and the common genet are some of the animals that lucky visitors can see in their natural habitat.
+Montesinho National Park is a biodiversity hotspot.
+The trails weave their way up the mountain, from which you have excellent views of the beautiful scenery below.
+The Iberian wolf, lynx, and common genet are some of the animals that lucky visitors can see in their natural habitat.

 Note that if you are looking to buy property in this area, you will likely find some very affordable options as the real estate market here is not so developed.
 Indeed, you will be living in a relatively undiscovered area of Portugal, making Montesinho National Park an exciting place to live.

-As a popular day trip for people living in Lisbon, the pristine beaches and peaceful walks along the soft sands are a unique selling point of the Arrábida Natural Park.
+As a popular day trip for people living in Lisbon, the pristine beaches and peaceful walks along the soft sands are a unique selling point of the Arrabida Natural Park.
 You can also enjoy the low-lying mountains, rocky cliffs, and abundant array of lush vegetation.
 If you are looking to purchase property in this part of the world, consider Setúbal.
-For those seeking luxury, Tróia is also an excellent option.
+For those seeking luxury, Tróia is also an excellent option alongside Comporta and Melides which are slightly further south.
+In these areas nature and local architecture blend perfectly together, attracting many famous international designers to relocate to this part of Portugal.
+You can learn more about Setúbal in our Setúbal Portugal Real Estate article.

 6. Ria Formosa Natural Park